Aircloak/aircloak/air/docs/content/ops/configuration.md

 ### LDAP configuration

 Insights Air can be configured to allow users to login with credentials managed in an LDAP directory service.
+Note that this feature is licensed separately.
+If you would like to add LDAP sync to your license, contact [support@aircloak.com](mailto:support@aircloak.com).
 The `config.json` snippet below shows all possible configuration options along with their default values where applicable.
 Note that the `host`, `user_base`, and `group_base` options are required.
 Options without a default value are indicated with a `null`.

 ```
 {